 Officially launched in June 2019, the European Horizon 2020 MUSA project will last 48 months with a total budget of € 5 768 452,50.
-The project is coordinated by CIEMAT in Spain and gathers 28 partners from 16 countries worldwide.
+The project is coordinated by CIEMAT in Spain and gathers 29 partners and one associated partner from 16 countries worldwide.

 In the current state of maturity of severe accident codes in terms of phenomena addressed and extensive validation conducted, the time has come to foster BEPU (Best Estimate Plus Uncertainties) application in the severe accident domain, and accident management.